Minnesota mayor blasts police tactics to control protesters

 WARNING: Video below contains graphic content.

 Hundreds of demonstrators have gathered outside the heavily guarded Brooklyn Center police station every night since former Officer Kim Potter, who is white, shot the 20-year-old Black motorist during a traffic stop on Sunday.
-Protesters have shouted profanities and at times shaken a security fence police erected outside the building and lobbed water bottles at officers.
+Protesters have shouted profanities, launched fireworks, shaken security fences surrounding the building and lobbed water bottles at officers.
 Police have driven away protesters with tear gas grenades, rubber bullets, flash-bang grenades and long lines of riot police.

-Xzavion Martin, 16, lives in an apartment across the street from the police station.
-He said rubber bullets and other projectiles have landed on his second-story balcony and tear gas has seeped inside.
+On Friday night, officers fired irritants into a crowd of several hundred after part of an outer fence was opened.
+Demonstrators dissipated shortly after 10 p.m. when officers quickly advanced.
+Flash bangs and sponge grenades were fired into the crowd, and several protesters who neared a group of officers were pepper sprayed.
+Some demonstrators scrambled through yards and over backyard fences to evade a perimeter authorities set up for a block around the police department.

+People who live in the area have said many neighbors are staying in hotels or with relatives to avoid the noise as well as the tear gas that seeps into their homes.

-“We can’t just have our window open any more without thinking about if there’s going to be some gas coming in,” he said.
-“There’s kids in this building that are really scared to come back.
-They are in hotels because of this.”
+“We can’t just have our window open any more without thinking about if there’s going to be some gas coming in,” said 16-year-old Xzavion Martin, adding that rubber bullets and other projectiles have landed on his apartment’s second-story balcony.
+“There’s kids in this building that are really scared to come back.”

-Mayor Mike Elliott, who is Black, said at a news conference that “gassing is not a human way of policing” and he didn’t agree with police using pepper spray, tear gas and paintballs against demonstrators.
-Elliott didn’t respond to multiple messages Friday morning.
+Mayor Mike Elliott, who is Black, said at a news conference Wednesday that “gassing is not a human way of policing” and he didn’t agree with police using pepper spray, tear gas and paintballs against demonstrators.
+Elliott didn’t respond to multiple messages from the Associated Press earlier Friday.

 Protests have continued since Potter was charged Wednesday with second-degree manslaughter.
 The former police chief in the majority nonwhite suburb said Potter fired her pistol when she meant to use her Taser, but protesters and Wright’s family say there’s no excuse for the shooting.
 Both Potter and the chief resigned Tuesday.

-The Brooklyn Center City Council on Monday passed a resolution banning the city’s officers from using tear gas and other chemicals, chokeholds and using police lines to arrest demonstrators.
-The resolution also allows protesters to videotape police.

-Sheriff David Hutchinson asked Elliott in a letter on Wednesday to clarify whether he still wanted the department’s help.
+Sheriff David Hutchinson asked Elliott in a letter Wednesday to clarify whether he still wanted the department’s help.
+The mayor wrote in a letter Thursday that his city still needs help but pressed assisting agencies not to engage with protesters.

-“The city’s actions since Sunday evening have created significant confusion,” Hutchinson wrote.
-“In order to maintain peace and safety, it is critical that the City of Brooklyn Center communicate with its State, County, and local law enforcement partners regarding its ongoing need for mutual aid.”

-A spokesman for Hutchinson’s department had no immediately comment when asked about whether the back-and-forth with the city has resulted in any tactical changes or agencies pulling out.
-Messages left with Operation Safety Net and the office of Gov. Tim Walz, who doubles as commander-in-chief of the Minnesota National Guard, were not immediately returned Friday.
+“It is my view that as long as protesters are peaceful and not directly interacting with law enforcement, law enforcement should not engage with them,” Elliott wrote.
+“Again, this is a request and not an attempt to limit necessary law enforcement response.”

+Sheriff’s spokesman Jeremy Zoss said Friday that no agencies had pulled out of Brooklyn Center.
+Scott Wasserman, a spokesman for the state Department of Public Safety, said Operation Safety Net’s tactics will not change.

-Tensions in the area were already high amid the nearby trial of former Minneapolis Police Officer Derek Chauvin in the death last year of George Floyd.
-The release Thursday of graphic police body camera footage showing a Chicago officer fatally shooting 13-year-old Adam Toledo, a Hispanic boy, in March has further enflamed the situation.
+Tensions already were high amid the nearby trial of former Minneapolis Police Officer Derek Chauvin in the death last year of George Floyd.
+Then on Thursday, Chicago officials released graphic video showing an officer fatally shooting 13-year-old Adam Toledo, a Latino boy, in March.
+And On Friday, transcripts were released showing that a grand jury investigating the police suffocation death of Daniel Prude last year in Rochester, New York, voted 15-5 not to charge the three officers involved in his restraint.

-Brooklyn Center has instituted a curfew each night, but in the last few nights, the gatherings have been declared unlawful well before then.

-Local Progress Minnesota, a group of liberal-leaning local elected officials, echoed the call for an end to using tear gas and said curfew declarations should also end.

-“The last few nights have been marred with unconscionable acts of oppression,” the group said in a letter.
-“This is not how we build a safer place for one another.”

-Walz told reporters that protesters might have burned down the police station and other buildings if police hadn’t intervened — lessons he learned after a Minneapolis police station burned during protests last year over Floyd’s death.
+Walz told reporters that protesters might have burned down the police station and other buildings if police hadn’t intervened — a lesson he says he learned after a Minneapolis police station burned during protests last year over Floyd’s death.
 Those demonstrations damaged more than 1,000 buildings across the Twin Cities area.

-“I’ve learned from the past,” Walz said. “(The Brooklyn Center station) would have been burned down, and my fear is the surrounding apartments would have been burned, too.
-I trust our safety officials to be very judicious and think about this.”
+“I trust our safety officials to be very judicious and think about this,” Walz said.

 Police say Wright was pulled over for expired tags, but they sought to arrest him after discovering he had an outstanding warrant.
-The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.
+The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter in June with Minneapolis police.

 Body camera video shows Wright struggling with police after they say they’re going to arrest him.
 Potter, a 26-year veteran, pulls her service pistol and is heard repeatedly yelling “Taser!” before firing.
 She then says, “Holy (expletive), I shot him.”